OSVTAC/OSVTAC.github.io/members.md

 environments.
 He served on the Board of Directors of the Open Source Initiative (OSI) from 2010-16, and is Chair of an International Working Group on Open Source.
 More information at <http://linkedin.com/in/tonywasserman>.

+## Past Members

+### Larry Bafundo

+* Appointed May 17, 2017 (served until August 15, 2018)

+Larry Bafundo is a product strategist with broad experience delivering digital solutions for the public and private sectors.
+He is currently a product manager at 18F, a consultancy within the federal government that helps agencies modernize their digital services, and is working with the FBI to deliver an open source solution that improves access to the nation’s crime statistics.
+Prior to joining government he helped design a new voting system for Los Angeles County and led the planning and delivery of several digital products for Fortune 500 companies.